fooSynaptic/transfromer_NN_Block/README.md

 # ***First- the encoder-decoder architecture***
 # train
--The aim of This rep is train a sequence labeling model with **Transformer**.
-I follow the conventional sentence tokenize method - **/B/E/S/M** (represent the word begin/end/single word/in the middle respectively).
+-The aim is train a sequence labeling model with **Transformer**.
+We follow the conventional sentence tokenize method - **/B/E/S/M** (represent the word begin/end/single word/in the middle respectively).

-- I used some labeled chinese Ducuments to train my model.
-The raw data presented in the `./dataset` dir.
-Or you may want use the `prepro.py` to preprocess the raw data.
+- We used some labeled chinese Ducuments to train my model.
+The raw data presented in the `./transformer_jieba/dataset` dir.
+Or you may want use the `./transformer_jieba/prepro.py` to preprocess the raw data.

 - Just use the `python train.py` to train the model.

 # eval
-- Run `python eval.py`.
+- Run `python eval.py`, We achieved the BLEU score nearly 80.

 # ***Second - zh-en NMT***